 Decide What's Best, Not Just What's Good

 Some things are not necessarily wrong; they’re just not necessary.
-Most of the choices you make in life are not really a matter between good and bad.
-It’s more a matter of what’s best for you.
+Most choices you make in life are not really a matter between good and bad.
+They’re more a matter of what’s best for you.

-A lot of things are morally neutral.
+Some things are morally neutral.
 To make a good decision, you need to go to a higher standard and ask, “Will I become a better person because of what I’m about to do?”
 That’s called the improvement test.

-I remember many years ago when Kay was nursing our baby, who always got hungry about noon, and so she would sit down to feed the baby and turn on the TV.
+I remember many years ago when Kay was nursing our baby, who always got hungry about noon, so she would sit down to feed the baby and turn on the TV.
 What’s on TV at midday?
 Soap operas.
 So she started watching a soap opera as she fed the baby.
-Evidently soap operas run into each other.
+Evidently, soap operas run into each other.
 One leads right into the next one.
 Pretty soon she was watching two shows, and then three.
 That’s a long time for a baby to keep getting fed!

 After a while she said she realized she wasn’t doing this for the babies anymore.
 She was actually rearranging her schedule to make sure she could see those shows.
-She’d start thinking, “I’ll do ironing right now” or “I’ll clean up the kitchen,” and she’d make sure she had to be wherever the TV was.
+She’d start thinking, “I’ll do ironing right now” or “I’ll clean up the kitchen,” and she’d make sure she was near the TV.

-All of a sudden she got connected to the lives of fictional people.
+Suddenly she got connected to the lives of fictional characters.
 She became intimately interested in the lives of people who didn’t even exist!
 Then one day it hit her like a ton of bricks: “I am wasting my life!
 This does not make me a better woman or mother or wife.
 It has no redeeming value.
 I could be caring about people who do exist.”

 Are these things evil?
 No. Are they bad?
 No. But the question is not, “Is there anything wrong with it?”
 The question is, “Will it make me more like Jesus?”